Posted 5th April 2018 by Spencer Hassell

 But here’s the thing, what if Costa (no preference, just an example) actually embraced people with disabilities, not just the box ticking embrace, but actually thought: (Cue boardroom conversation) ‘Ok, what can we do to actually encourage people to want to visit our coffee shops with their friends rather than go to Starbucks?’, ‘take RoomMate for example, how difficult and expensive would it be to fit them and make all of our toilet facilities accessible to Visually Impaired people?... anyone?'

-A polite cough comes from the back: 'On average it takes under an hour to fit a RoomMate to an existing electrical supply (the record is 15 minutes) and at around £600 each we're not talking that many coffees to recoup the cost, so if we fit them in all of our 3,532 shops and then shouted about it what might we expect?’
+A polite cough comes from the back: 'On average it takes under an hour to fit a RoomMate to an existing electrical supply (the record is 15 minutes) and at around £600 each we're not talking that many coffees to recoup the cost; so if we fit them in all of our 3,532 shops and then shouted about it across our social media platforms I think we'd wipe the floor with our competitors.
+If you don't mind me saying’

 This comment was posted on our FB page yesterday in response to a competition we are running for the Sight Village Roadshow later this month: https://bit.ly/2GwImSy